MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 **Possible causes:** Sign in failure might be due to invalid credentials.

 **Remediation actions:** You must ensure that the Oracle Database credentials provided are correct.
-Verify the sign in credentials for the database and try again.
+Verify the sign-in credentials for the database and try again.

 ### Error Code: ODC-1004